royaurko/google-drive/README.md

 ##Todo:

+* Check issues if there are different files with same name etc
 * Download files and folders added remotely to local folder
 * Update, delete files locally when updated, deleted remotely